 40. Nice, sweet comments.
 In Bali, we did “Sugar Cubes”.
 We left “sweet” notes for each other.
 I’m also grateful for all the nice comments I received from this blog and my other support groups.

-41. Weekly accountability partner discussion with my friend in US.
+41. Weekly accountability partner discussion with my friend in the US.
 I enjoy talking to people from other countries.
-Even though we don’t meet anymore, I enjoyed the half an hour we spent each week on Skype discussing about our businesses.
+Even though we don’t meet anymore, I enjoyed the half an hour we spent each week on Skype discussing our businesses.

 42. Lifehack and readers from this platform.
 Because of this blogging platform, I have thousands of people reading and sharing my writing.
-I am also grateful for people who read my blog posts here.
+I am also grateful for the people who read my blog posts here.